tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 This is an empty instance group.
 Users can place logical disks into this group to enable the Windows Server Fragmentation Level Performance Collection Rule.

-<span style="color: #ff0000;">Note:</span> Since this performance collection rule is targeting the “Logical Disk (Server)” class, which is the parent class of OS specific logical disk classes, you can simply add any instances of the “Logical Disk (Server)” class into this group.
+<span style="color: #ff0000;">Note:</span> Since this performance collection rule is targeting the "Logical Disk (Server)" class, which is the parent class of OS specific logical disk classes, you can simply add any instances of the "Logical Disk (Server)" class into this group.

 <strong>Event Collection Rule: Collect autodefragmentation event information</strong>

-This rule collects the event logged by the “Log defragmentation to the Operations Manager Log” diagnostic tasks.
+This rule collects the event logged by the "Log defragmentation to the Operations Manager Log" diagnostic tasks.

 <strong>Reset Disk Fragmentation Health Rule</strong>